h2oai/tutorials/Driverless AI/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 ![experiment-results-roc-graph](assets/experiment-results-roc-graph.jpg)

-This ROC gives an Area Under the Curve or AUC of .8530.
-The AUC tells us that the model is able to separate the survivor class with an accuracy of 85.30%.
+This ROC gives an Area Under the Curve or AUC of .8472.
+The AUC tells us that the model is able to separate the survivor class with an accuracy of 84.72%.

-Learn more about the ROC Curve on [Machine Learning Experiment Scoring and Analysis Tutorial - Financial Focus: ROC](https://h2oai.github.io/tutorials/machine-learning-experiment-scoring-and-analysis-tutorial-financial-focus/#7).
+Learn more about the ROC Curve on [Machine Learning Experiment Scoring and Analysis Tutorial - Financial Focus: ROC](https://training.h2o.ai/products/tutorial-1b-machine-learning-experiment-scoring-and-analysis-tutorial-financial-focus).

 3\.
-Prec-Recall - Precision-Recall graph
+Prec-Recall: Precision-Recall graph

 Prec-Recall is a complementary tool to ROC curves, especially when the dataset has a significant skew.
 The Prec-Recall curve plots the precision or positive predictive value (y-axis) versus sensitivity or true positive rate (x-axis) for every possible classification threshold.
 At a high level, we can think of precision as a measure of exactness or quality of the results while recall as a measure of completeness or quantity of the results obtained by the model.
 Prec-Recall measures the relevance of the results obtained by the model.